top of page

 Interactive Maps of Supervised Toothbrushing

-Take a look at the different areas that take part in Supervised Toothbrushing Programmes across the UK.
+Take a look at the different areas that take part in Supervised Toothbrushing Programmes across England

 Early Years

-This section describes and includes resources for the activities and considerations for undertaking supervised toothbrushing in nursery, school and childminding settings.
+Resources to support the activities and considerations involved in delivering Supervised Toothbrushing in nursery, school and childminding settings.

 children brushing their teeth